 - Make dandelion-infused oil…by cutting a bunch of dandelion flower heads and dry them for a day or two, then pack them into a canning jar and soak them with oil for four weeks, out of the sun.

 - Melt 2 oz coconut oil and beeswax in a jar, sitting in a bain marie.
 Carefully stir in the infused dandelion oil.

 - Add 10-15 drops of essential oil (for fragrance ie: lavender went into ours).

-- Remove the jar from the bain marie and allow to cool.
+- Remove the jar from the bain-marie and allow to cool.

 Naturally, I have more than a few weeds at my home.
 In fact, I have more weeds than grass.
 I pulled plantains this morning.
 Many, many plantains.
-The rain pouring, me in slippery flip flops, scaling a mucky hill and chucking deeply rooted weeds to the hill bottom.
+The rain poured, me in slippery flip flops, scaling a mucky hill and chucking deeply rooted weeds to the hill bottom.